-History is studied by all pupils from Year 7 – 9 through 3 hours a fortnight.
+History is studied by all pupils in KS3 through 3 hours a fortnight.
 It is a popular GCSE subject, with a high percentage of pupils choosing to do History each year.
 History is a subject that is very important in the school curriculum.
 It teaches people about our past and helps them to understand where we are in the present.
 It helps to shape people into tolerant and well-rounded individuals.
 Of equal importance, History teaches people basic skills of research and communication, skills that are highly valued in the work place.
 Pupils learn to research and carefully select information to form their own considered opinions about attitudes and events.

 History at Turves Green Girls School fulfils all of the requirements of the National Curriculum and covers topics that are both relevant and interesting to pupils in this school.
 Lessons are differentiated for different ability groups and pupil work is purposeful and meaningful.

 Students develop their skills and understanding by investigating history from the Viking period to late Medieval Britain, exploring questions such as: